How Many People Use YouTube in 2026? (Users & Demographics)

 YouTube’s Rank Among Social Media

-With 2.53 billion users, YouTube is the second most-used social media platform.
+With 2.58 billion users, YouTube is one of the most widely used social media platforms globally.

-It also dominates the video-sharing space, outperforming platforms like TikTok (1.59 billion users) and Douyin (766 million users), reinforcing its position as the go-to destination for video content worldwide.
+Despite this, YouTube continues to dominate the video-sharing space, outperforming platforms like TikTok (1.9 billion users) and Douyin (728 million users), reinforcing its position as the go-to destination for video content worldwide.

 Facebook3.07 billion